Paulosmelo/PulseRateAnalysis/README.md

 # Tutorial
 Step 1: Download the code and unzip it.
+Step 2: edit files path to your machine paths.
-Step 2: Run file "src/model.py" to create a database and insert data into it.
+Step 3: Run file "src/model.py" to create a database and insert data into it.
-Step 3: Run file "src/controller.py" to create a js file with the objects.
+Step 4: Run file "src/controller.py" to create a js file with the objects.
-Step 4: Open "view/index.html" in your browser.
+Step 5: Open "view/index.html" in your browser.